bodote/cheatsheets/jekyll.md

 because tzinfo-data is not really necessary and leads to a [security problem](https://github.com/mmistakes/minimal-mistakes/issues/2693) at least on my MacBook. and the 2nd one is obviousely not needed for MacOS or github-pages-hosting.

+And hey, it finally works on http://localhost:4000 !